Please click a title below to learn more about our programs:

 • Sister food banks in the Feeding America network, the nation’s largest anti-hunger organization

 • Local retailers

 The Fresh Produce Rescue program provided children and families in Southwest Florida with almost 7 million pounds of fresh fruits and vegetables in 2014.

 For more information about becoming a fresh produce donor, please contact Eric Hitzeman, Director of Operations, at (239) 334-7007 ext.
 133 or email@example.com.

 Our mobile pantry program is an efficient, effective way to provide food to our neighbors in need through direct service.
 The food bank works with partner agencies and others to coordinate locations and partnerships to distribute fresh fruits and vegetables, meat, beans and rice, and other staples to clients who would otherwise not be able to access such food.
 Our trucks come to community centers, schools and other central locations where the food is distributed directly to our neighbors in need.
 A single mobile pantry can provide food to 200 to 300 families in about two hours.

 Many mobile pantry volunteers say it is one of the most rewarding experiences they have ever had.

-If you or your organization would like to participate in a mobile pantry, please contact Tanya Phillips, Volunteer Manager, at (239) 334-7007 ext.
+If you or your organization would like to participate in a mobile pantry, please contact Tanya Phillips, Lee County Volunteer Coordinator, at (239) 334-7007 ext.
 141 or firstname.lastname@example.org.

 For more information about sponsoring a mobile pantry, please contact Miriam Pereira, Director of Development, at (239) 334-7007 ext.
 127 or email@example.com.